makethingshappy/IoTflow/IoTflow Forge/README.md

 *Note:*

-*Only MQTT over Wi-Fi is currently supported, so modules without Wi-Fi capabilities are not fully functional.*
+*Only MQTT over Wi-Fi is currently supported, so modules without Wi-Fi capabilities have limited use.*

 *IoTsmart modules are System-on-Module (SOM) microcontroller boards that provide the primary compute and control functionality for the system.
 Each module integrates a complete MCU environment, and different form factors (soldered SoM, slot-based modules such as the IoTsmart XIAO, etc.) are treated as implementation variations rather than separate device classes.*